Najnomics/PegGaurd-JIT/README.md

 These capabilities allow the system to stay lean during calm periods while going on the offensive the moment a depeg event unfolds.

+> **Competition target:** Built for the Uniswap Foundation prize pool under the *stable-asset Hooks* track, showcasing how v4 hooks can defend 1:1 pairs with adaptive fees and JIT liquidity.

 ## System Architecture

 1. **Sentinel & Oracle Adapter** — Continuously reads Pyth price feeds for both sides of the stable pair, computes depeg severity, and tags pools as *balanced*, *at risk*, or *in crisis*.